WhatTheFuzz/WhatTheFuzz/README.md

 I'm a vulnerability researcher by trade.
 I love to **fuzz** things and shake out bugs.
 Teaching, mentoring, and collaborating with others is my passion.
-In my free time I love to read and play with my incredibly smart corgi.
+In my free time I love to read, lift, and play with my corgi.

 You'll usually find me coding in **Python** or **C**, though I dabble in Ruby and Swift.
 I occasionally post articles on my [website](https://www.seandeaton.com) and on